Lady Shiva: DC Rebirth

 In DC Rebirth, Shiva appears in the flesh at the end of Detective Comics #950, observing Cassandra Cain from a rooftop.
-Batman later finds out from both Shiva herself and Ra's that she has separated from him & the League of Assassins, believing him to be too complacent with the wealthy and aiming for peace rather than destruction.
+Batman later finds out from both Shiva herself and Ra's that she has separated from him and the League of Assassins, believing him to be too complacent with the wealthy and aiming for peace rather than destruction.
 She had taken Ra's' secret League of Shadows with her, and was responsible for multiple attacks across the city and attacks on the anti-League military squad, the Colony.
-After a duel with her daughter Cassandra, Ra's al Ghul appears and kills Shiva with the intent of later resurrecting her for questioning.
+After a duel with Cassandra, Ra's al Ghul appears and kills Shiva with the intent of later resurrecting her for questioning.

 DC All-In

 Revised background

-The character's origin is once more revise; now of Japanese and Chinese descent of the Wu family, in which is connected to the Blood, a ninja clan whose pact with dark spirits allows them to weaponize their blood.
+The character's origin is once more revised; now of Japanese and Chinese descent of the Wu family, in which is connected to the Blood, a ninja clan whose pact with dark spirits allows them to weaponize their blood.
 Her birth name is also revealed as Ming-Ye and both her and her older sister (Mei-Xing) had fled from their own at an early age due to an enmity from their uncle and eventually ended up in Detroit, where they adopted new identities (Sandra Wu-San and Caroyln Wu-San) respectively.

 This background is mixed in with similar adventures in previous earlier stories, becoming involved with O-Sensei as his goddaughters and establishing a close friendship with Richard Dragon and Bronze Tiger as well as Carolyn being a fellow martial artist, later killed by assassin trainer David Cain in a gambit to eventually sexually coerce her as expressed in past storylines.
 Another revelation includes her being the biological mother of the teenage Jade Tiger, a martial artist whose protective father (Bronze Tiger) ensured the secrecy of his existence and only allowed Sandra to see him once every year on his birthday in an effort to avert an upbringing similar to Cassandra.